Skip to main content

 Eisenhower’s decision not to intervene militarily in Vietnam is described by some revisionists as his finest hour.
 Nine years later Eisenhower explained in a private memorandum that he had not wanted to tarnish the image of the United States as the world’s foremost anticolonial power.
 “It is essential to our position of leadership in a world wherein the majority of the nations have at some time or another felt the yoke of colonialism.
 Thus it is that the moral position of the United States was more to be guarded than the Tonkin Delta, indeed than all of Indochina.”

-Largely because of his White House staff structure and the authority that he delegated to ranking subordinates, Eisenhower was often characterized as a disengaged President.
-His chief of staff, Sherman Adams, wielded more power than any White House adviser since FDR’s Harry Hopkins, and a popular joke of the fifties had the punch line: “What if Sherman Adams died and Ike became President?”
-But the memoirs of Adams, Richard M. Nixon, Henry Cabot Lodge, Hagerty, Emmet John Hughes, Milton and John Eisenhower have shown a President firmly in command.
+Largely because of his White House staff structure and the authority that he delegated to ranking subordinates, Eisenhower was often characterized as a disengaged president.
+His chief of staff, Sherman Adams, wielded more power than any White House adviser since FDR’s Harry Hopkins, and a popular joke of the fifties had the punch line: “What if Sherman Adams died and Ike became president?”
+But the memoirs of Adams, Richard M. Nixon, Henry Cabot Lodge, Hagerty, Emmet John Hughes, Milton and John Eisenhower have shown a president firmly in command.

 Eisenhower’s uneasy relationship with Nixon has also been distorted by some revisionist scholars.
 While Ike and Nixon were never close, some historians have demonstrated political naïveté in accepting Eisenhower’s private criticism of his Vice-President at face value.
-If Eisenhower held such strong reservations about Nixon as they have suggested, it is unlikely that he would have retained him on the ticket in 1956 and supported him for the Presidency in 1960 and 1968.
-Eisenhower did not share Nixon’s zest for Republican partisanship, but he considered him a loyal and capable Vice-President.
+If Eisenhower held such strong reservations about Nixon as they have suggested, it is unlikely that he would have retained him on the ticket in 1956 and supported him for the presidency in 1960 and 1968.
+Eisenhower did not share Nixon’s zest for Republican partisanship, but he considered him a loyal and capable vice president.
 Had one of Ike’s personal favorites, such as his brother Milton or Treasury Secretary Robert Anderson, emerged as a potential heir, there is evidence that Eisenhower might have supported them over Nixon.
-But Ike definitely preferred his Vice-Président over Nelson Rockefeller and Barry Goldwater.
+But Ike definitely preferred his vice president over Nelson Rockefeller and Barry Goldwater.

 Nothing damaged Eisenhower’s standing with intellectuals; more than his vague position on McCarthyism.
 Eisenhower historians are sharply divided over the President’s role in ending the Wisconsin senator’s reign of fear.
 Ambrose criticizes Eisenhower’s “muddled leadership” and unwillingness to publicly condemn McCarthy and his abusive tactics.
 But Greenstein and William Bragg Ewald have made a strong argument that Eisenhower’s behind-the-scenes efforts set the stage for McCarthy’s censure by the Senate and destroyed his political influence.
 Eisenhower loathed McCarthy but believed that a direct presidential attack on him would enhance the senator’s credibility among his right-wing followers.
 “I just won’t get into a pissing contest with that skunk,” Eisenhower told his brother Milton.
-The President’s papers indicate that he never doubted his strategy against McCarthy, and in the end he felt vindicated.
+The president’s papers indicate that he never doubted his strategy against McCarthy, and, in the end, he felt vindicated.

-So as not to tarnish our image as the foremost anticolonial power, Ike stayed out of Vietnam.
+So as not to tarnish our image as the foremost anti-colonial power, Ike stayed out of Vietnam.

 Eisenhower is also still criticized for not showing sufficient boldness in the field of civil rights.
-The President was not pleased with the 1954 Supreme Court decision that overturned the “separate but equal” doctrine in public education, and he privately observed that the firestorm touched off by the Brown v.
+The president was not pleased with the 1954 Supreme Court decision that overturned the “separate but equal” doctrine in public education, and he privately observed that the firestorm touched off by the Brown v.
 Board of Education decision had set back racial progress fifteen years.
 Despite his misgivings, Eisenhower never considered defying the Court, as his successors Gerald Ford and Ronald Reagan would do, over the volatile issue of school desegregation.
 Eisenhower enforced the Court’s decision in sending federal troops into Little Rock, and he went on to establish a civil rights division in the Justice Department in 1957 that committed the federal government to defend the rights of minorities and provided momentum to the civil rights movement.

 As a national hero, Eisenhower’s popular appeal transcended his political party.
 According to a 1955 Gallup Poll, 57 percent of the nation’s voters considered Eisenhower a political independent, which may have been why Eisenhower was unable to transfer his enormous popularity to the Republican party.
-Between 1932 and 1968, he was the only Republican j elected to the White House.
-Ironically the GOP-controlled Eightieth Congress may have shortened the Eisenhower era five years before it began by adopting the Twenty-second Amendment, prohibiting any future President from serving more than two terms.
+Between 1932 and 1968, he was the only Republican elected to the White House.
+Ironically, the GOP-controlled Eightieth Congress may have shortened the Eisenhower era five years before it began by adopting the Twenty-second Amendment, prohibiting any future president from serving more than two terms.
 Without the constitutional limit, John Eisenhower said his father would have run for a third term in 1960.
-Even Truman acknowledged that Eisenhower would have been reelected in another landslide.
+Even Truman acknowledged that Eisenhower would have been re-elected in another landslide.

-Revered as a national hero, Ike’s popular appeal far transcended that of his political party.
+Because he was revered as a national hero, Ike’s popular appeal far transcended that of his political party.

 With the renewed appreciation of Eisenhower’s achievements, Ambrose predicts that Ike may eventually be ranked ahead of Truman and Theodore Roosevelt, and just behind Washington, Jefferson, Jackson, Lincoln, Wilson, and FDR.
 “I’d put Ike rather high,” the historian Robert Ferrell says, “because when he came into office at the head of an only superficially united party … he had to organize that heterogeneous group, and get it to cooperate, which he did admirably with all those keen political instincts of his.”

 “Whatever his failings,” Robert J. Donovan wrote of Eisenhower in 1984, “he was a sensible, outstanding American, determined to do what he believed was right.
 He was a dedicated peacemaker, a president beloved by millions of people … and, clearly, a good man to depend on in a crisis.
-Of his high rank on the list of presidents there can be little doubt.”
+Of his high rank on the list of presidents, there can be little doubt.”

-Henry Steele Commager, who was among Eisenhower’s most thoughtful critics during his Presidency, said recently that he would now rank him about tenth from the top.
+Henry Steele Commager, who was among Eisenhower’s most thoughtful critics during his presidency, said recently that he would now rank him about tenth from the top.
 Though Commager faults Eisenhower for not showing leadership against McCarthyism and on behalf of civil rights, he gives Ike high marks in foreign policy for not intervening in Vietnam and “having the sense to say ‘no’ to the Joint Chiefs of Staff.”

 Commager says that Eisenhower’s election was the decisive factor in ending the Korean War.
 “Only a general with enormous prestige could have made peace in Korea.
 An outsider couldn’t have done it.”
 Even Adlai Stevenson told a reporter that the election of Eisenhower in 1952 had been good for the country.
 (He did not, however, feel the same way about Ike’s second term.)